ebbot-ai/ebbot_flutter_ui/README.md

 # ebbot-flutter-ui

 A flutter ui widget for implementing the Ebbot chatbot.
-This widget encapsulates the logic in the `ebbot-dart-client`package and provides an drop-in ready solution for rendering a Ebbot Chat in your flutter App.
+This widget encapsulates the logic in the `ebbot-dart-client` package and provides an drop-in ready solution for rendering a Ebbot Chat in your Flutter App.

-## Notable echincal dependencies
+## Notable techincal dependencies
 - This widget depends on the `flutter-chat-ui` package for rendering the chat ui
 - It also depends on the `ebbot-dart-client` client library which wraps the business logic of the Ebbot Chat bot